 Generic statins at a lower price than Brand Name

 For instance, a recent check of a popular online pharmacy showed Zocor was substantially more expensive than simvastatin.
 This is over five years after Merck's patent for simvastatin expired.
 (For the 10 mg dosage, $1.29/pill vs. $0.77/pill.)
 A Consumer Reports article said that Medicare could save billions of dollars by switching to generic statins.
-A Medicare could save billions of dollars by switching to generic statins.
-A British study concluded that widespread use of generic statins could be effective in achieving lower cholesterol in the general public.

 In 2013 some stores started selling generic Lipitor (atorvastatin) for zero cost.
 This is a marketing strategy known as using the drug as a "loss leader".
 Industry observers are looking at this move as it might disrupt insurance benefit plans.